solankimihir/VaccineAvailability/README.md

 #Notes about CoWIN API
 1. As per CoWin API guidelines on API Setu, the API Call limit is 100 API calls per 5 Minutes.
 This means on average you could make 1 API Request every 3 seconds.
+2. API requests are served from cached data.
+Hence, there could be cases where the data received by the app could be upto 30 mins old.
-2. API calls is being allowed only from Indian IP.
+3. API calls is being allowed only from Indian IP.
 If you make an API call from outside india, you will receive
     ```
     {
     "message": "Forbidden"